WhiskeyCharlie/overfitting-viz/README.md

 ### Using the app

-The **Dataset** dropdown lets you select among different datasets.
+The **Dataset** dropdown lets you select the "true distribution" of the data to which we'll fit a polynomial.
 Each dataset is identified by its degree; Degree 1 is a line, Degree 2 a parabola, etc.

 **Noise Factor** lets you add noise to the sampled data.
 The value is proportional to the standard deviation of the (Gaussian) noise introduced to the data.